johnsonlee/sonatype-publish-plugin/README.md

     git remote add origin git@github.com:<username>/<repository>
     ```

+### Configure Project Info

+* `project.group`

+    The `groupId` of the publication, only the root project need to configured, subproejcts will inherit from the root project

+* `project.version`

+    The `version` of the publication, only the root project need to configured, subproejcts will inherit from the root project

+The `artifactId` of the publication is the `project.name` by default

 ### Configure License (optional)

 Add a license file (`LICENSE`, `LICENSE.txt`, `LICENSE.md` or `LICENSE.rst`) into project, then the license type will be recognized automatically.